jarokaz/triton-on-gke-sandbox/env-setup/README.md

 ## Enable the Anthos Service Mesh fleet feature

 The Terraform configuration that provisions a GKE cluster and auxiliary components assumes that the Anthos Service Mesh fleet feature has been enabled.
-It is assumed that the fleet project is the same as the cluster project.

 ```
 gcloud container fleet mesh enable --project $PROJECT_ID